 - 2.17 The Borough of Fylde can be readily divided into five local areas, allowing for their individual characteristics to be addressed and managed.
 The areas are based on geographical areas, some of which have issues in common.

 - 2.18 The five local areas are:

-- i.
+- a.
 Lytham and St Annes;

-- ii.
+- b.
 Fylde-Blackpool Periphery;

-- iii.
+- c.
 Warton;

-- iv.
+- d.
 Kirkham and Wesham; and

-- v.
+- e.
 Rural Areas.

-The main characteristics of each area are set out below:
+The main characteristics of each area at the start of the plan period are set out below: